Academic opportunities for students from around the world

 If you’re a graduate student, you’ll likely have opportunities to teach or assist in teaching undergraduate courses.
 Associate instructors have teaching support available to them at the Center for Innovative Teaching and Learning.
 You can also ask your faculty mentor for advice.

 Remember that the other graduate students and faculty in your program are an important part of your professional network.
 Make sure that you get to know people and make connections that will benefit you once you begin your career.
 Establishing these connections may also allow you to co-author papers or provide opportunities for research that you might have otherwise overlooked.

 IU faculty and staff are invested in your academic success.
 We offer many forms of academic support on campus, including:

+Have questions about IU academics?
 Remember that learning is a process.
-If you have questions, get confused, or encounter difficulties as you begin classes, there are many people at IU to support you and assist you with your transition.
+The vast support system at IU can assist you with your transition if you have questions, get confused, or encounter difficulties as you begin classes.
 Don’t be afraid to ask for help and gain the skills you need to grow, learn, and make the most of your time in the United States.